 Generally speaking, the wedding shower is usually hosted and organized by the maid of honor, a close friend of the couple getting married, or the bridesmaids.

-When it comes to traditional wedding etiquette for throwing the shower, the mother of the bride or mother-in-law (and usually relatives in general) avoid throwing the party.
-Traditionally guests could perceive this as a way of directly asking for gifts for the couple.
-But nowadays people do what works for them—it's about your level of comfort and what the couple wants.
-While the maid of honor is sometimes tasked with throwing the shower, it can be a huge undertaking to organize and also pay for.
+When it comes to traditional wedding etiquette for throwing the shower, the mother of the bride or mother-in-law generally avoid throwing the party.
+That's because, traditionally, there was an idea that guests could perceive this as a way of directly asking for gifts for the couple.
+But nowadays, that rule has gone out the window.
+People do what works for them—and plenty of bride's mothers or future mother-in-law's organize and host the shower.
+It's all about who is willing and able to host the shower and what the couple wants.

 As mentioned, some couples opt to have a group host their wedding shower.
 And one of the most popular groups for the task?
 The bridesmaids.
-When the bridesmaids work together to throw the shower.
-This way many of the tasks associated with throwing one—the guest list, shower invitation, food menu, location, etc—can be shared among a few people making it less overwhelming.
-If there are other family members, such as aunts, cousins, or sisters who are willing to step up and want to host, this is also a possibility.
+When the bridesmaids work together to throw the bridal shower, all of the tasks and to-do's associated with throwing the event—making the guest list, designing shower invitations, choosing the food menu, scouting a location, etc—can be shared among a few people, making the entire process less overwhelming.
+If there are other family members—such as aunts, cousins, or sisters—who are willing to step up and want to host, that's also a possibility.

 If the couple being showered does know the event is happening, then the host should have a conversation with them about their preferred date and time, location, activities, and other details.

 Whoever hosts the shower, the most important thing is that it’s being organized in honor of the happy couple getting married.
-At the end of the day the shower isn't about the gifts you will get or the kind of food or drinks you’ll have.
+At the end of the day, the shower isn't about the gifts you will get or the kind of food or drinks you’ll have.
 While all those details are great, it’s about getting together with the people you care the most about to celebrate the next chapter of your life with your partner.